What Began As A Dream...

 Sixty Different Varieties

 Dr. Frank wanted to grow as many varieties of vinifera as he could to learn and demonstrate which varieties grew best.
 At one time, as many as sixty varieties or more of vinifera were grown on his property.
 Some of these varieties were never more than twenty or thirty vines, some perhaps as few as four vines - just enough to satisfy the interests of research.
-He collected, counted and weighted the production of individual vines.
-Grapes were harvested by hand and processed in limited batches, each a separate wine that would be tested, tasted and evaluated.
-Once the wine was tasted and evaluated, all of the small harvests were blended together for bottling and sale.
+He collected, counted and weighed the production of individual vines.
+Grapes were harvested by hand and processed in limited batches, each a separate wine that would be tested, tasted, and evaluated.
+Once the wine was tasted and evaluated, all of the small harvests were blended for bottling and sale.

 1960-1970s